- Experiencing Time Through the Emily Series

 - 3 “In the theory of relativity there is no unique absolute time, but instead each individual has his own personal measure of time that depends on where he is and how he is moving” (Hawking, Brief History 33).

 - 5 Servan-Schreiber 33–34.

 - 6 Montgomery was fond of using a list of “likes.”
-Her most famous list is in the January 31, 1920, journal entry, where she poses and answers Ruskin’s question “What do you like?
+Her most famous list is in the 31 January 1920 journal entry, where she poses and answers Ruskin’s question “What do you like?
 Tell me what you like and I’ll tell you what you are.”
 Interestingly, “I like my children” is first, and “I like all kinds of books if they’re well written” is second on the (unnumbered) list of forty-nine, while “I like my husband” is thirty-ninth.
-From Montgomery Complete Journals 1918-1921, 242.
+From Montgomery CJ 4 (31 Jan.
+1920): 242.
 The least known of her lists of likes was lost from the pages of Jane of Lantern Hill when two sheets of her manuscript stuck together, and the missing manuscript page was not noticed, evidently, until I separated those pages a couple of decades ago when studying the manuscript page by page.
-See Epperly “Approaching" 81-82.
+See Epperly “Approaching" 81–82.

 - 12 See Epperly, “Emily’s Quest" 220–21.